-The Japan Film Festival – Los Angeles originally started out in 2003 as the Chanoma Film Festival, and has been a vanguard event dedicated to strengthening the general understanding of Japanese culture by providing American and Japanese audiences in Los Angeles cutting-edge, original films depicting authentic representations of contemporary Japan.
+The Japan Film Festival – Los Angeles started out in 2003 as the Chanoma Film Festival.
+The festival has been a vanguard event dedicated to strengthening the general understanding of Japanese culture among American and Japanese audiences in Los Angeles.

 Japan Film Festival – Los Angeles will hold its 13th annual event in 2018.
-Although the festival is still young, it is an up and coming festival supported by its members with unlimited potential.
+Although the festival is still young, it is supported by members with unlimited potential.
 The committee members and volunteers are passionately dedicated to making this event the best it can be.

-We hope to uncover new talent in the Japanese film industry through this festival, develop and grow together, and promote the cultural exchange between the US and Japan.
-With these hopes in mind, we will be holding the Japan Film Festival – Los Angeles 2018.
+We hope to uncover new talent in the Japanese film industry through this festival, and to promote cultural exchange between the US and Japan.
+With these hopes in mind, we bring you the Japan Film Festival – Los Angeles 2018.

 Trophies and Certificates

 Film created by Japanese or Japanese descent.
 If the film is created by a non Japanese filmmaker, the films needs to depict Japan and/ or its culture.
-Short movie running time within 20 minutes.
-Feature film running time within 120 minutes.
+Short movie running time is within 20 minutes.
+Feature film running time is within 120 minutes.
 With English subtitles, please.
 We accept fiction, documentary, and animation.